NhiNguyencmt8/StretchMapping/README.md

-# Stretch Mapping: Proactive Mapping for Household Tidying

-Welcome to **Stretch Mapping**, a semantic household tidying project using the Stretch robot.
-This project focuses on proactive mapping and tidying tasks in household environments.
+# Stretch Mapping:  A semantic household tidying project using the Stretch robot
 🤖🧹👕🧸👓 ⊂(▀¯▀⊂ )

 ---

 ## Installation 🚀